abhilashlakshman/abhilashlakshmanOLDER.github.io/_pages/about.md

 My research uses behavioral methods, mathematical models, and simple yet powerful computational and statistical tools to understand mechanisms underlying appropriate timing of sleep.
 See my [projects](https://abhilashlakshman.github.io/projects/) page for more details on my research and the bigger questions I am interested in asking.

-I am currently on the faculty job market and the broader goals of my group will be to understand the role of heterogeneity in the brain in keeping us on a 24-h schedule.
+<b><i>I am currently on the faculty job market and the broader goals of my group will be to understand the role of heterogeneity in the brain in keeping us on a 24-h schedule.</i></b>